How to Convert an LLC to a Non-Profit Organization? (Guide)

 Understanding The Difference Between an LLC and a NonProfit Corporation

-There are several key issues that must be understood before converting an LLC to a nonprofit corporation.
+Several key issues must be understood before converting an LLC to a nonprofit liability company.

-Owners of an LLC wishing to convert to a non-profit corporation must comply with certain laws and regulations.
+Owners of an LLC wishing to convert to a non-profit corporation must comply with specific procedures.

 This will generally consist of reserving the organization's name and filing articles of incorporation with state authorities.
 The non-profit organization can either be wholly independent of the LLC.